Platforms - Rolling Scaffold

 - Use the built-in access ladders to reach the platform.

-- Refer to safety regulations for height stability requirements.
+- Refer to occupational health and safety regulations in your jurisdiction for height stability requirements.

-- Do not stay on the scaffold when it is being moved.
-If a worker must remain on the scaffold, make sure the worker is secured to the building (not the scaffold) with appropriate safety harness and lanyard.
+- Do not stay on the scaffold when it is being moved or try to move it yourself while on it.
+If a worker must remain on the scaffold, make sure the worker is secured to the building (not the scaffold) with appropriate fall protection equipment (e.g., safety harness and lanyard).

 - Do not try to move a rolling scaffold without enough help.
 Watch out for slopes, holes, debris, and overhead obstructions.